Montopolis, Austin, Texas: From Reconstruction to today's neighborhood

 Despite the close proximity, Austin waited until 1952 to partially annex Montopolis, and it wasn't fully annexed until the 1970s.
 The working-class neighborhood has long been one of the poorest in Austin, with about two of every five residents living in poverty, according to the U.S. Census.
 Educational attainment also lags far behind the city average — in 2000, 53 percent of Montopolis residents more than 25 years old didn't have a high school diploma.

-Given Austin's tremendous growth, the Montopolis neighborhood has experienced increased development in the 21st Century.
+Given Austin's tremendous growth, the Montopolis neighborhood has experienced increased development in the 21st century.
 The community is located in a strategic location in Austin — adjacent to the Austin-Bergstrom International Airport and along two major highways: Texas State Highway 71 and U.S. Route 183.
 In 2005, the City of Austin was working on finalizing a Master Plan for the entire East Riverside Drive corridor, from the East Riverside-Oltorf Combined Planning Area to Montopolis to ABIA.

-An increase in development has spurred fears of gentrification.
-Although activists stopped a zoning change in early 2014 that would have allowed building condos instead of duplexes, the condos were approved in late 2014.
-As of 2015, Google announced that their Google Fiber internet service will be available in the area.
+An increase in development has spurred fears of gentrification, but these fears may have prevented badly needed changes in Austin's development code – ones that would've allowed for far larger amounts of housing, including desperately needed multifamily developments – from occurring sooner.
+Although activists stopped a zoning change in early 2014 that would have allowed building condos instead of duplexes, the condos were approved, and Austin subsequently eliminated single-family-exclusive zoning in 2023.
+The median price for a Montopolis-area home rose above $500,000 for the first time during the post-pandemic housing boom in 2022.